Super Lawyers

 As you might expect, we tell our clients that they refer all requests for dialogue from insurance companies or third-party administrators to us—there is typically no good reason for an automobile accident claimant to speak with the opposing side’s insurance representatives.

 Sedgwick is one of the largest third-party administrators.
-Business Insurance, ranked these companies by by revenue:
+Here are the other:

 Sedgwick Claims Processing System